Feeling lonely and isolated as a teenager: a parent’s guide

 Conversation starters

 How to start the conversation can be difficult.
 There might be an opportunity to bring it into a conversation naturally.
 For example, if you’re watching TV together you could use something relevant happening onscreen as a starting point.
-You could also ask their advice about a problem a friend of yours is dealing with.
-Or if it feels right, you could let your child know you’d like to talk to them about something directly and take it from there.

 Take a break

 Encourage your teen to ask you questions and share some of your own experiences that may help them know that you understand.
 It might help to explain that feeling lonely isn’t about how many friends you’ve got.
-Help them understand that it’s not a measure of popularity, it’s a feeling, and there are ways to feel less lonely.
+Help them understand that it’s not a measure of popularity; it’s a feeling and there are ways to feel less lonely.

 Show your support